Diseases & Conditions

 Treatment for a discrepancy depends upon the severity.
-In many cases, a minor difference in leg length can be evened out by wearing a lift in one shoe.
-A child with a more significant difference, however, may benefit from surgery to make his or her legs the same length.
-This can be done a number of ways, but is most often accomplished through a procedure that slows or stops growth in the longer leg.
+In many cases, a minor difference in leg length can be well tolerated or evened out by wearing a small lift in one shoe.
+A child with a more significant difference, however, may benefit from surgery to make their legs the same length.
+This can be done a number of ways but is most often accomplished through a procedure that slows or stops growth in the longer leg.

 In most cases, the bones affected by a leg length discrepancy are the femur (thighbone) and tibia (shinbone).

 Like the other long bones in the body, the femur and tibia do not grow from the center outward.
 Instead, growth occurs around the growth plates.
 Growth plates are areas of cartilage located between the widened part of the shaft of the bone (the metaphysis) and the end of the bone (the epiphysis).

 If illness or injury affect the growth plate, the bone may grow at a faster or slower rate than the bone on the opposite side.

 Previous Trauma to a Bone in the Leg